 Without a doubt, it has been quite a historic week for the state of Alabama as it becomes the 37th state to allow gay marriage, but such a momentous decision has certainly caused a fair share of contention among legal officials and politicians alike, most notably Alabama Chief Justice Roy Moore.
 Many may remember the infamous brouhaha spawned by Chief Justice Roy Moore’s open defiance against a Federal Court’s ruling to remove a two-ton granite monument displaying the Ten Commandments, whose delinquency ultimately had him removed from the position as Chief Justice; however, he was re-elected in 2013.
-Chief Justice Moore has yet again caused quite the legal conundrum and confused many Alabama citizens and officials about the status of gay marriage in Alabama.
+Chief Justice Moore has yet again caused quite the legal conundrum and confused many Alabama citizens and officials about the status of same-sex marriage in Alabama.
 Let’s clarify the past few weeks and set the record straight, no pun intended.

 How Did This All Come About?